George Doherty Johnston

-George Doherty Johnston (May 30, 1832 - December 8, 1910) was a brigadier general in the Confederate States Army during the American Civil War.
+George Doherty Johnston (May 30, 1832 - December 8, 1910) was a Confederate general during the American Civil War and was the 7th superintendent of The Citadel (then called the South Carolina Military Academy) from 1885 to 1890.

 Early life

 George Doherty Johnston was born in Hillsborough, North Carolina.
 In 1834, his father moved the family to Greensboro, Alabama, where he died less than a year later.
 His mother then moved the family to Marion, Alabama.
 Johnston received his education from private tutors before attending Howard College.

 He then studied law at Cumberland School of Law at Cumberland University in Lebanon, Tennessee.
 After graduation, he returned home and began his practice in Marion.
 Johnson was elected mayor of Marion in 1856 and to the state legislature in 1857.

 Civil War

 Johnston joined the Confederate Army as second lieutenant of Company G of the 4th Alabama Infantry Regiment.
 Johnston fought with this unit at the First Battle of Bull Run.
 In January 1862, Johnston was commissioned major of the 25th Alabama Infantry Regiment.
 In September 1863 he was promoted to colonel of the same regiment.

 Johnston was wounded in the leg at the Battle of Ezra Church two days after promotion to brigadier general.
 He was on crutches during the Franklin-Nashville Campaign and he took command of Brigadier General William Andrew Quarles' Brigade following the Battle of Franklin.
 Johnston took part in every battle of the Army of Tennessee from the Battle of Shiloh to the Battle of Bentonville.